 A fire restriction and fire advisory are in effect for the Slave Lake Forest Area.
 Scroll down to view the details.

-The wildfire danger is VERY HIGH to EXTREME in the Slave Lake Forest Area.
+For Friday June 25th, the wildfire danger will be VERY HIGH in the Slave Lake Forest Area.

-Firefighters urge everyone to use caution as under the hot and dry conditions a fire will ignite easily and spread quickly.
+Firefighters urge everyone to use caution as under the dry and windy conditions a fire will ignite easily and spread quickly.